act-rules/act-rules.github.io/_rules/SC1-2-2-video-has-captions.md

 ### Expectation

-For each test target, audio information that is not expressed visually in the video, is available through [captions](#captions).
+For each test target, audio information that is not conveyed visually in the video, is available through [captions](#captions).

 *Note*: Captions can be either embedded in the video file itself or can be made available trough a separate track.

 ## Assumptions

-This rule assumes that a mechanism is available to start the video and that the video element is not simply used to display the poster.
+This rule assumes that the video element is used to play a video (for example, not only used to display an  image), and that there is a mechanism to start the video.

 ## Accessibility support